Join us and discover the Sailor Made Offer – exclusive discounts available for a limited time!

 Safety tips: Always verify any suggested routes by children with experienced sailors on board.

 Diving beyond the sails and ropes, these activities plunge children into the marvels of the marine world.
-Much like knowing the ingredients heightens one's appreciation for a delectable dish, learning about how a boat is built and its components, the vast oceans, unpredictable weather patterns, and diverse marine life deepen their connection to the sailing adventure.
+Learning about how a boat is built and its components, the vast oceans and their richness of marine life or the ever changing weather patterns deepen their connection to the sailing adventure.

 Learning point: Gaining knowledge about boat parts and their terms not only makes subsequent sailing lessons more intuitive but also simplifies and enriches conversations about the vessel and its operations.